Nicholas Gunn: Entrepreneur

-In January 2019, after a hiatus from owning and operating his own label, Gunn saw an opportunity to remerge as a label owner and entrepreneur and started Blue Dot Music, a record label focused on songwriting, individuality and artistry.
-One of the labels' first releases, in 2019, was Gunn's own album Riding the Thermals.
-This was followed by the release of artist Little Warrior, and her album Lovesick, and then a single titled Time for Peace by artist Anna B May.
-Since then Blue Dot Music has gone to release hundreds of titles, experiencing rapid growth.
+In 2016, after a hiatus from owning and operating his first label, Gunn saw an opportunity to remerge as a label owner and entrepreneur and started Blue Dot Music, a record label focused on songwriting, individuality and artistry.
+One of the labels' first releases, in 2016, was Gunn's own album Under the Influence of Music followed by Riding the Thermals and then by the release of artist Little Warrior, her album Lovesick, and then Time for Peace by artist Anna B May.
+Since then Blue Dot Music has gone on to release hundreds of titles, experiencing rapid growth over the years.

-In 2020, Gunn released his album Pacific Blue which won several accolades including the Zone Music Reporter Best Chill/Groove Album of the year.
-In 2021 Gunn released Sound Condition which continued to express his continued desire to work with lyrics and vocalists.

-In 2020, Blue Dot Music expanded upon its relationship with Sony The Orchard and entered into an exclusive publishing administration deal with Sony / ATV.
-Today, Blue Dot Studios continues to thrive publishing many releases each month.
+In 2020, Blue Dot Music expanded its publishing capabilities in mechanical collections and entered into an exclusive publishing administration deal with The Orchard - Sony/ATV.
+Today, Blue Dot Studios continues to thrive in this sector, publishing many releases each month under its publishing arm, Blue Dot Music Studios Publishing.

-In 2023, Blue Dot Music experienced 150 percent growth allowing it to expand into other music markets.
+In 2023, Blue Dot Music experienced 150 percent growth allowing it to expand into other electronic music markets.
 Launching a trance imprint, Blue Dot Trance, its first four releases in 2023 charted on the Beatport Trance Top 100 and were supported by editorial playlists across all the major stores, Spotify, Apple and Amazon.
+Today, in 2025, Blue Dot Music encompasses all forms of electronic music with its four main label imprints; Blue Dot Main, Blue Dot Chill, Blue Dot Trance and Blue Dot Downtempo.

+In 2024 and 2025, Blue Dot Music continued its growth and moved its operations to the northern UK countryside finding itself closer to its core base of electronic artists throughout Europe representing top tier talent across electronic such as Richard Durand, Alex M.O.R.P.H., YORK, JES, Craig Connelly, Ashley Wallbridge and many more.
+In January 2025, Blue Dot ended its distribution relationship with The Orchard and entered into a new relationship with content aggregator, FUGA, allowing its operations to grow seamlessly into its 2025 year and beyond.

+In 2025, a new partnership between Blue Dot Music and The Cutting Edge Group was formed facilitating music for The Stream.
+The Stream, a direct to concierge platform in the spa and hospitality space with clients such as Hyatt, Hilton, Marriott, IHG and Accor along with Mayo Clinic, NHS, NYU, MIT and many others, proves to be a valuable addition for Blue Dot Music in its new Fitness Vertical.